glrm079/personal-portfolio/README.md

 - Two versions, `/pt` and `/en`.
 The root (`/`) redirects to Portuguese by default.
 - A single, responsive page with light, dark, and system theme support.
 - Motion that respects `prefers-reduced-motion`, so it doesn't get in the way for people who'd rather not see it.
-- SEO handled per locale: title, description, canonical URL, hreflang, Open Graph, and X/Twitter cards, each tailored to the language.
+- SEO handled per locale: title, description, canonical URL, hreflang each tailored to the language.
 - Open Graph images generated on the fly, plus `sitemap.xml`, `robots.txt`, a favicon, and Person/ProfilePage JSON-LD.
 - Google Tag Manager wired up.
 - Tests covering content, animation settings, SEO routes and metadata, icons, themes, and responsive behavior.